KyleCaulkins/PyBer_Analysis/README.md

 ## Summary

 Overall, the analysis provides clarity to the differences in PyBer business between city types.
-Using this clarity, there are three buiness recommendations for addressing disparities among the city types.
+Using this clarity, here are three business recommendations for addressing disparities among the city types.
 The first recommendation is to perform a market analysis and determine if there is a need for more drivers in the three city types.

-Is there market demand in city types
-Can same drivers be used in interface bewtween city types?
-Compare data with different pricing model

-Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
+If the market analysis shows room to expand in rural and suburban cities, this should be pursued.
+There is significantly higher average fare per driver and average fare per ride in these city types.
+It is likely these city types are under served.

+Another recommendation is to encourage or incentivize drivers, operating in urban cities, to consider offering rides in suburban or even rural cities.
+Some of these drivers may be local to urban-suburban or suburban-rural transitions and they could operate in a lower population density city to help improve access.
+This shift could help lessen the divide of total drivers and average fare per driver based on city type.
+The final recommendation is to evaluate the current pricing model.
+The data did not include the distance of each ride but cost per mile should be considered.
+To make sure affordability is not a limiting factor, the average fare by city type should be investigated further.